Agriculture in Brazil: Food security in Brazil

+In 2023, approximately 27.6% of Brazilian households, equating to 21.6 million homes, experienced some level of food insecurity.
+This included 18.2% facing mild food insecurity, 5.3% moderate, and 4.1% severe.

+On an individual level, remarkably severe food insecurity saw a significant decline, dropping from 8% of the population in 2022 to 1.2% in 2023 according to the Brazilian government.
+This reduction lifted 14.7 million people out of severe hunger conditions.

 PRONAF (National Program for the Strengthening of Family Farming)

 Due to financial limitations, small farmers generally have difficulties securing the capital necessary to stay in rural areas and maintain production on a small scale.
 PRONAF was the first policy in 1994 to be created to meet the specific credit needs of family farmers.
 In order to stimulate agricultural production, the instrument provides incentives in the form of reduced-interest loans from national funds for rural development, targeting low-income farmers and agrarian reform farmers.
 Set against a backdrop of policies opening Brazil to Neoliberal economic forces and intense competition through Mercosul, PRONAF marked the institutionalization of a differentiated policy approach to family farming in Brazil.
 The economic and social importance of family farmers and their specific needs were recognized through PRONAF, at least on paper.
 The creation of PRONAF has been credited to favorable political circumstances, beginning with Brazil's re-democratization in the 1980s and a receptive Cardoso administration to the mobilizations of a number of agrarian civil groups.
 Loans written out to family farmers through PRONAF rose from US$1 billion in 2000 to an estimated US$5.8 billion in 2008.
 Other credit programs targeted at family farmers that came after PRONAF include PROGER and PROCERA.